supolaris/login_register_UI_1/README.md

-## Installing Required Libraries in this repository
+## Installing Required Libraries for this repository

 ```bash
 npm install